-All work performed in excess of 40 hours worked per week; or in excess of 8 hours worked per day when the employee has 40 hours of work or excused absences; or on Saturday as such when Saturday is not part of the employee's regular work week; or on the sixth consecutive day worked, shall be paid for at one and one-half (1 1/2) times the regular straight time hourly rate of pay.
-All work performed on Sunday, when Sunday is not part of the employee's regular work week, or the seventh consecutive day worked, shall be paid for at two (2) times the regular hourly rate of pay.
-Such overtime shall be computed on the basis of completed fifteenminute segments.
+All work performed after eight (8) hours worked in any 24 hour period shall be considered overtime and paid for at the rate of one and one-half (1 1/2) times the regular straight time hourly rate of pay provided the employee completes the normal work week or is absent with the Employer's permission.
+Work performed on Saturday, when Saturday is not part of the employee's regular work week; or the sixth consecutive day worked, shall be paid for at one and one-half (1 1/2) times the regular hourly rate of pay for the first eight hours of overtime work; all other overtime work shall be paid for at two (2) times the regular straight time hourly rate of pay.

+All work performed on Sunday, when Sunday is not part of the employee's regular work week; or the seventh consecutive day worked, shall be paid for at two (2) times the regular hourly rate of pay.
+Such overtime shall be computed on the basis of completed fifteen minute segments.
 Employees exempt from the Fair Labor Standards Act shall not be eligible for overtime under this Section.
 There shall be no pyramiding of overtime and/or premium pay.
 Daily and/or weekly overtime and/or premium pay shall not be paid for the same hours worked.